xhani890/PhishNet/README.md

 ## 🌟 Overview

-PhishNet is a state-of-the-art phishing simulation and cybersecurity awareness platform designed to empower organizations with realistic phishing tests, comprehensive training modules, and advanced analytics to build a robust human firewall against cyber threats.
+PhishNet is a next-generation phishing simulation platform with **intelligent error detection** and **automatic fixing capabilities**.
+Built for cybersecurity professionals who need a robust, production-ready solution that **just works** out of the box.

 ### � Key Features
 - **🎣 Advanced Phishing Simulation Engine** with professional templates